akimd/bison/examples/c/README.md

 Texts.
 A copy of the license is included in the "GNU Free Documentation License" file as part of this distribution.

-# LocalWords:  mfcalc calc parsers yy rpcalc lexcalc redux reccalc ispell
+LocalWords:  mfcalc calc parsers yy rpcalc lexcalc redux reccalc ispell
-# LocalWords:  reentrant tokenized american postfix
+LocalWords:  reentrant tokenized american postfix pushcalc bistromathic
---->
+LocalWords:  lookahead

+-->